jmellody/test-website/_pages/about.md

   </p>

   <p>
-    In my primary stream of research, I study user behavior and dynamics in large-scale online communities, leveraging a broad array of analytical techniques including causal inference, network analysis, and natural language processing.
+    In my primary stream of research, I study user behavior and dynamics in large-scale online communities, leveraging a broad array of quantitative methods including causal inference, network analysis, and natural language processing.
 In a second stream of research, I use mixed methods to study how collaboration is changing with new communication technologies.
   </p>
 </div>